English (ENGL)

 Credits: 3

 Students will refine and extend understanding of the rhetorical principles introduced in Critical Writing, applying them through the critical reading and analysis of complex texts.
 The texts to be considered will be drawn from a variety of media, genres, historical periods and diverse cultures.
 Students will examine the methods authors use in developing and expressing ideas to meet the needs of particular audiences and historical moments.
-They will practice extracting implied meanings, analyzing purpose, tone and style, and assessing casual factors and rhetorical effects to critical reading.
+They will practice extracting implied meanings, analyzing purpose, tone and style, and assessing causal factors and rhetorical effects to critical reading.
 As a reading, intensive course, English 104 will reinforce and refine compositional skills introduced in Critical Writing.

 Prerequisites: ENGL 102C or ENGL 103C